-The Graphs section of the results shown in Figure 2-9 allow a user to view net present value by year for annual net present value cash flows, annual net savings, and cumulative net savings (shown here) as well as annual net electricity consumption and cumulative electricity reduction.
-In this example, purchasing the system has high initial costs that are overcome over time to lead to significant cost savings by the end of the 25-year study period.
-Note that the discounted payback period is the year in which the cumulative net savings becomes positive (Year 21), which is longer than the simple payback period of 17 years because of the discounting of future cost savings to net present value.
-Similarly, the PPA option also leads to significant cost savings but with no initial costs.
-Both alternatives are preferred to not installing a solar photovoltaic system.
+The "Graphs" section of the results shown in Figure 2-9 allow a user to view four graphs: annual net present value cash flows, cumulative net present value savings, annual net electricity consumption, and cumulative electricity reduction.
+In this example, purchasing the system has high initial costs that are overcome over time to lead to cost savings by the end of the 25-year study period.
+Note that the discounted payback period is the year in which the cumulative net savings becomes positive (Year 21), which is longer than the simple payback period of 16 years because of the discounting of future cost savings to net present value.
+If the PPA option were included in the analysis, the graphs would include the results for that option as well.